 Initiation of a transmission sequence is allowed to commence at this time for an EDCAF of higher UP.

 An example showing the relationship between AIFS, AIFSN, DIFS, and slot times immediately following a medium busy condition (and assuming that medium busy condition was not caused by a frame in error) is shown in Figure 10-26 (EDCA mechanism timing relationships).
-In this case, with AIFSN = 2, the EDCAF may decrement the backoff counter for the first time at 2 × aSlotTime following the TxSIFS (where TxSIFS is the time at which the MAC responds to the end of the medium busy condition if it is going to respond “after SIFS”).
+In this case, with AIFSN = 2, the EDCAF may decrement the backoff counter for the first time at aSIFSTime + 2 × aSlotTime – aRxTxTurnaroundTime following the end of the medium busy condition.
 If, in this example, the backoff counter contained a value of 1 at the time the medium became idle, transmission would start as a result of an EDCA TXOP on-air at a time

-aSIFSTime + 3 × aSlotTime
+aSIFSTime + 3 × aSlotTime - aRxTxTurnaroundTime

-following the end of the medium busy condition.
+following the end of the medium busy condition assuming that the medium remained idle throughout this time.

 Straw Poll on continuing: